 Recipe Notes & Tips

 - Recipe Variations.
-I used smoked andouille sausage and smoked ham for my recipe, though other meats are welcomed here.
+Other meats are welcomed here.
 Try smoked turkey or leftover turkey.
 Bacon is good, as well as boudin, or ham hocks, or pickled ham.
 It works great with chicken, too.

 - Dried or Canned Beans.
-Regarding the beans, I like to use dried beans, then soak them overnight in a large bowl.
-See below for how to do that.
+I like to use dried beans, then soak them overnight in a large bowl.
 However, canned beans will work for this recipe as well.
 You just won't need to simmer the pot as long.

 - The Rice.
 I cook mine without rice and serve it over rice, sometimes as the meal, though you can cook the rice into the pot the last half hour or so.
 When serving as a side, I cook the rice into the pot.